baozzii/tp/docs/DeveloperGuide.md

       Expected: Listed all persons whose organ contains the substring `liver`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
    3. Test case: Find all persons whose organ contains the substring `liver` or `kidney` by `organ liver kidney`.<br>
       Expected: Listed all persons whose organ contains the substring `liver` or `kidney`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
-   4. Test case: Find all persons whose organ contains the substring `ORGAN`, where `ORGAN` is any organ not present in the addressbook.<br>
-      Expected: No persons listed.
-A message `ORGAN does not exist in directory` shown in the status bar.
-   5. Test case: Execute `organ` with no parameters.<br>
-      Expected: Error message `Invalid command format! organ: Finds all persons whose organ contains the specified substring (case-insensitive) and displays them as a list with index numbers.` shown in the status bar.

 ### Finding all persons by priority

 1. Finding all persons by priority